sagemathinc/cocalc/notes/aug2013-push.md

 - [ ] next release:
         npm install read

 - [ ] large number of files in a directory page

 - [ ] user ability to reset all "remember me" cookies

 - [ ] keyboard shortcut to cycle through open tabs

+- [ ] Sublime cursor movement "get unlost" -- http://aspirecode.com/sublime-text-jump-back-jump-forward/
+        - add forward/back buttons to left of "Files"
+        - add project-level variable that is:
+              - an array of objects {filename:'...', pos:?},
+              - a pointer into array
+        - events (show?) will add things to array,
+        - clicking back button

 ---